 April 19, 1775: Groton Minutemen

-Born in Groton November 2, 1753 to David and Abigail Wright.
-On April 19, 1775 he was with the Groton Minutemen, who arrived too late for any fighting.
-He enlisted in the army in August 1775 and served 3 months and again for 5 months in 1777 in Rhode Island with Col Robinson.
-He married Mary Blood February 24, 1780 and they had 5 children.
-He died November 20, 1813 at age 60.
+Born on November 2, 1753, in Groton to David and Abigail Wright, he was a notable figure in his community.
+On April 19, 1775, he joined the Groton Minutemen but arrived too late to participate in the fighting.
+He enlisted in the army in August 1775 and served for three months, followed by another five-month stint in 1777 Rhode Island under Colonel Robinson.
+He married Mary Blood on February 24, 1780, and they had five children together.
+He passed away on November 20, 1813, at 60.

 Gravestone: Weeping Willow and Urn